 Global demand for broadband communications continues to increase substantially every year.
-A major factor contributing to this demand is the growing number is forecast that by 2020 the number of network-connected devices will of fixed and mobile broadband users, data-hungry applications like video as well as an ever-increasing number of network-connected everyday objects and machines.
-It reach 1000 times the world’s population while data volumes transported over networks will progressively grow to Zettabytes and upwards.
+A major factor contributing to this demand is the growing number is forecast that by 2020, the number of network-connected devices will be of fixed and mobile broadband users, data-hungry applications like video, as well as an ever-increasing number of network-connected everyday objects and machines.
+It reaches 1000 times the world’s population, while data volumes transported over networks will progressively grow to Zettabytes and upwards.

-The five-year TOUCAN project led by Dimitra Simeonidou (Professor of High Performance Networks, University of Bristol) has been awarded funding of £6 million by the Engineering and Physical Sciences Research Council (EPSRC).
+The five-year TOUCAN project led by Dimitra Simeonidou (Director, Smart Internet Lab/Co-director, Bristol Digital Futures Institute at the University of Bristol) has been awarded funding of £6 million by the Engineering and Physical Sciences Research Council (EPSRC).

 The project brings together the following internationally-renowned academics:

 - Professor Mark Beach – University of Bristol